spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 ## Authority Callbacks

 Due to authority now being dynamic in the GDK, we've added events that can trigger behavior when authority changes.
+These events will only ever trigger on server-workers.

 There are 2 kinds of authority events: